 Unfortunately, it is impossible to do the three years of Bachelor’s in one country as our programme is specifically designed to be spread out across three countries.

 We highly recommend that our students live in the accommodation provided by Forward College to foster a sense of community with their cohort, especially in their first year.

 Forward College highly recommends students to live on campus for many reasons, one of them being the difficulty of finding accommodation on your own, as well as to foment the Forward Community.

 As the school year starts in September and finishes in June, you will have to move to the next country before the term starts.

 Yes, it is.

 Yes, English is widely spoken throughout Europe and Forward College’s destinations are international destinations where English is spoken.
-In particular, The Netherlands has one of the highest proportions of top-level non-native English speakers in the world.
+Specifically in Berlin, 80% of the Germans speak English.

 According to European statistics and their latest price level comparison, Portugal is the cheapest destination followed by France and Berlin.
 These countries are not the cheapest European destinations, but neither are they the most expensive.
 The price comparison depends on where you are based, but generally, Lisbon is considered one of the cheapest European destinations for students, while Paris and Berlin will be more expensive.

 Since our founding cohort is currently enrolled and will graduate in May 2024, we do not have information available regarding the average starting salary or employment outcomes at the moment.

 Most of our graduates can apply to Master’s around the world either following the academic field they have invested in with a natural path to Master programme at LSE or King’s College London or by switching to top European business schools.